-IFRS 15, Revenue from Contracts with Customers: IFRS 15 was issued which establishes a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
-IFRS 15 will supersede the current revenue recognition guidance including IAS 18 Revenues, IAS 11 Construction contracts and the related interpretations when it becomes effective.
+IFRS 15, revenue from contracts with customers: IFRS 15 was issued which establishes a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
+IFRS 15 replaces ias 18 which covers contracts for goods and services and IAS 11 which covers construction contracts.